Xinglab/TEQUILA-seq/README.md

 #### Transcript isoform visualization

+To visualize the isoform among given samples, the GENCODE annotation file is required, which should be downloaded and moved to [files](./scripts/Translation_scripts/files/) folder.

+If GRCH37/hg19 is the expected genome version, we recommend this [GENCODE annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz).
+And if GRCH38/hg38 is the expected genome version, we recommend this [GENCODE annotation file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_39/gencode.v39.annotation.gtf.gz).

-To visualize the isoform among given samples, our script can be run as follows (take TP53 as an example):
+our script can be run as follows (take TP53 as an example):
 1. Enter [scripts](./scripts/) folder.
 2. Run [Examples_visualization.sh](./scripts/Examples_visualization.sh).
 3. Check the result figures generated in [Example_res](./scripts/Example_res/).